SvenMuth/Xlsx-Account-Book/README.md

 ![alt text](https://github.com/SvenMuth/Xlsx-Account-Book/blob/main/pictures/excel.PNG?raw=true)

 At first step a month has to been choosen.
 After this it is possible to change the month.
-All data of the entries will be saved in a sqlite database.
+All entries will be saved in a sqlite database.
 ![alt text](https://github.com/SvenMuth/Xlsx-Account-Book/blob/main/pictures/months.PNG?raw=true)

 In the menue you can select between: Salary, Expenses, Change month and delete the database.